Pac-Man Championship Edition DX: Release

-On September 25, 2013, the game received a free update which rebranded it as Pac-Man Championship Edition DX+.
+On September 25, 2013, the game received a free update that rebranded it as Pac-Man Championship Edition DX+.
 The update provided improved leaderboard functionality, the ability to challenge friends, medal support and a new skin based on classic Pac-Man, which can be unlocked by getting all achievements and medals.

-In addition to this, paid downloadable content was also released, including four new courses (Big Eater, Championship III, Highway II, and Mountain), three new skins (based on Dig Dug, Rally-X and Pac-Man and the Ghostly Adventures), and two new background music tracks (Pac-Steps and Re-Entrance).
+In addition to this, paid downloadable content was also released, including four new courses (Big Eater, Championship III, Highway II, and Mountain), three new skins (based on Dig Dug, Rally-X and Pac-Man and the Ghostly Adventures), and two new background music tracks (“Pac-Steps” and “Re-Entrance”).
 Additionally, players can unlock a Classic skin, with visuals and sounds based on the original Pac-Man by collecting all the medals available in the game.
 This content is available individually, or in the "All You Can Eat Add-on Pack" bundle for a discounted price.

 Reception

 The Xbox Live Arcade version sold 235,130 units on the Xbox 360, as of 2011.
 The game has sold 1,102,937 units on Steam, as of July 1, 2018.

 The game has received universal praise from critics and gaming websites, and is cited as a big improvement over the original.
 IGN gave the game a perfect 10/10 and an Editor's Choice award, calling it "a master class in game design."
 GameSpot gave the game 9.0/10, praising the new elements which make Championship Edition "more thrilling and addictive than ever."
 1UP.com gave the game an A rank, calling it "insanely addicting."
 Eurogamer gave the game 10/10, calling it "a game you'll want to instantly evangelise to anyone with even the vaguest sense of what makes a game good."
 Destructoid gave the game 9/10, calling it "one of this year's best and purest arcade experiences and definitely a must-buy."
 Giant Bomb gave it a score of 5/5, saying that the player experiences "sensory overload of the highest order, the kind of game that leaves your eyeballs dry, your nerves shot, and every last bit of you wanting more."
 Good Game gave it 9.5 out of 10.

 The game won IGN's Best of 2010 awards for Most Addictive Game, Best Retro Design and Best Quick Fix.
 In 2015, Hardcore Gaming listed the game on their 200 Best Video Games of All Time.
 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pac-Man Championship Edition DX for "Casual Game of the Year".